 Task, Don't Ask!

 Each person makes 300 to 600 decisions per day.
-If we were to make each and every one with conscience deliberation, or by “slow thinking”, as coined by Daniel Kahneman, we would never get anything done and it would use up all our energy.
+If we were to make each and every one with conscious deliberation, or by “slow thinking”, coined by Daniel Kahneman, we would never get anything done and we would use up all our energy.

 The only issue is… 95% of human decisions play out in the older evolutionary parts of the brain, something we actually have in common with lizards.
 How then can you ask people something in a questionnaire about themselves that they do not even know exists?
 How can you examine decision-making?